Team-building games for companies, organizations, and teams

 60–120 minutes

-Leadership, responsibility issues
+Leadership, responsibility topics

 Interfaces, handovers, coordination